 There are currently safety measures and restrictions in place in Switzerland to help ease the spread of Covid-19.
-These measures will be in place until 22 January, 2021 (unless extended due to the epidemiological situation).
+These measures will be in place until 22 March, 2021 (unless extended due to the epidemiological situation).

-Restaurants, bars, museums and sports facilities are amongst the businesses that have been forced to close, however ski resorts remain open with strict safety guidelines (takeaway meals only and outdoor terraces are closed).
+Restaurants, bars and indoor sports facilities are amongst the businesses that remain closed, however ski resorts are open with strict safety guidelines (takeaway meals only and outdoor terraces are closed).

 The wearing of face masks is now required in the following situations:

 - Outside establishments and facilities, such as shops, venues, restaurants and bars, and markets